Client recipes

 You can also manage OAuth sessions from the CLI:

-opencode mcp auth stablebaseline-mcp # Authenticate
+opencode mcp auth sb # Authenticate

 opencode mcp list # Check connection status

-opencode mcp logout stablebaseline-mcp # Sign out
+opencode mcp logout sb # Sign out

-Project vs Global Config
+Project vs global config

-ScopeFile LocationWhen to Use
+ScopeFile locationWhen to use

-Projectopencode.json in project rootTeam repos — commit to git, everyone gets it
+Project (recommended)opencode.json in project rootTeam repos — commit to git, everyone gets it

 Global~/.config/opencode/opencode.jsonPersonal setup across all projects